 It is also helpful in the treatment of lesser traumas that give rise to symptoms of:

 - Low self-esteem

 - Creativity blocks

 Typically healing occurs much more rapidly than in traditional psychotherapy.
 Because of EMDR’s ability to clear emotional blockages, many people experience a newfound sense of joy, openness and deep connection with others.

 I am a certified EMDR practitioner.
 I have been trained by the internationally recognized author, researcher, clinician and founder of the Parnell Institute, Dr. Laurel Parnell.
 I am also a certified practitioner in the utilization of AF-EMDR (Attachment-Focused EMDR), which combines the latest in attachment theory and research into EMDR.
-EMDR therapy is provided in-person only, at either of my convenient office locations in Marin or Sonoma County.

 The clip below provides a concise explanation of EMDR from EMDR: A Documentary Film.